MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 {% endalert %}

 {% alert info %}
 Certain EEPROM behaviors may be confusing.
 For example, when you edit the configurations and re-flash the firmware, you may discover that your new settings don't have any effect!
 What's going on?
-They are still being overridden by the EEPROM!
-To apply and preserve your new settings, use `M502` to restore settings to the configured defaults, then `M500` to write them to EEPROM.
-You can always use `M503` to view the current settings in volatile memory (even without EEPROM enabled).
+They are still overridden by the settings last saved to EEPROM!
+To apply and preserve your new settings, use `M502` to restore settings to your defaults, then use `M500` to save them to EEPROM.
+You can always use `M503` to view the current settings in volatile memory (even without `EEPROM_SETTINGS` enabled).
 {% endalert %}